Abandoned Dansville: Castle On The Hill

 We awoke early morning on a patch of pine to a light drizzle and gloomy sky in the boscage beyond the corn fields of the Drop Zone.
 With the work-day cancelled we set out for the abandoned Castle on the Hill, in Dansville, NY.
 The drive took us through the rural countryside filled with green pastures, endless wheat hills and desolate small towns along back-country roadways.
 My friend never explored an abandoned building before so I felt excited for him and his first urban exploration experience.
 We parked the car at the local park and walked half a mile towards the castle on the hill.
 Decaying since 1971, it stood tall, crumbling to the decadent force of nature, which took over a majority of the complex.

-History takes us back to 1798 when Nathaniel Bingham stumbled upon a water source of rich minerals and opened a spa in Dansville called the Dansville Water Cure facility.
-He practiced Water Cure or hydrotherapy as he believed the water from “Breakout Creek” contained therapeutic properties bringing his theory to life in the year 1854.
+History takes us back to 1796 when Nathaniel Bingham stumbled upon a water source of rich minerals and opened a spa in Dansville called the Dansville Water Cure.
+He practiced water cure or hydrotherapy as he believed the water from “Breakout Creek” contained therapeutic properties bringing his theory to life in the year 1854.
 It flopped without much success and the property was sold.

-Caleb Jackson purchased the complex in 1870 naming it Our Home on the Hillside.
-Both men believed in hydrotherapy, but with his discovery of Granola and his persistent efforts, Our Home on the Hillside became especially popular.
+James Caleb Jackson purchased the complex in 1870 naming it Our Home on the Hillside.
+Both men believed in hydrotherapy, but Jackson’s passion and public outreach made business steady with a successful flow of patrons.
+With his discovery of “granula” and his persistent efforts, Our Home on the Hillside became especially popular, giving him financial success and prestige.
 It drew legendary icons including Susan B. Anthony and Clara Barton among others such as, Frederick Douglass.

-The building continued exchanging hands without prospering until 1929 when Bernarr Mcfadden purchased the sanatorium.
-The witty yet eccentric business man renamed it the Physical Culture Hotel as his involvement in body building structured the ideal of the resort.
+The building continued exchanging hands without prospering until 1929 when Bernarr Macfadden purchased the sanatorium.
+The witty yet eccentric businessman renamed it the Physical Culture Hotel as his involvement in bodybuilding structured the ideal of the resort.
 The hotel took on roles of a hospital for the ill while maintaining a popular buzz among the wealthy.
-Celebrities who stayed at the thriving resort indulged in tennis, swimming and starlit views from the roof with dancing and sunbathing.
+Celebrities who stayed at the thriving resort indulged in tennis, swimming and starlit views from the roof with dancing and naked sunbathing.

 We stood in plain sight on the roof as we followed the main I-beam across what remained tiptoeing over concrete and brick avoiding any holes or soft spots with serious caution.
 The view of Dansville cast out below with its stormy sky, a pastel of gray clouds blended with the greenery below making it feel like a picturesque haunted film with us in the center of it.
 Droplets of tears shed from the clouds touching our skin faintly and we raced out of the building, exiting at a different location to avoid citations.
 The state of decay made our exploration limited, but we managed to escape the downpour by seconds following a long drive home in rain.